Yes and no: Classification

-Ameka classifies these two words in different ways according to the context.
+Felix Ameka classifies these two words in different ways according to the context.
 When used as back-channel items, he classifies them as interjections; but when they are used as the responses to a yes–no question, he classifies them as formulaic words.
 The distinction between an interjection and a formula is, in Ameka's view, that the former does not have an addressee (although it may be directed at a person), whereas the latter does.
 The yes or no in response to the question is addressed at the interrogator, whereas yes or no used as a back-channel item is a feedback usage, an utterance that is said to oneself.
 However, Sorjonen criticizes this analysis as lacking empirical work on the other usages of these words, in addition to interjections and feedback uses.

-Bloomfield and Hockett classify the words, when used to answer yes-no questions, as special completive interjections.
+Bloomfield and Hockett classify the words, when used to answer yes–no questions, as special completive interjections.
 They classify sentences comprising solely one of these two words as minor sentences.

 Sweet classifies the words in several ways.
 They are sentence-modifying adverbs, adverbs that act as modifiers to an entire sentence.
 They are also sentence words, when standing alone.
 They may, as question responses, also be absolute forms that correspond to what would otherwise be the not in a negated echo response.
 For example, a "No." in response to the question "Is he here?" is equivalent to the echo response "He is not here."
 Sweet observes that there is no correspondence with a simple yes in the latter situation, although the sentence-word "Certainly." provides an absolute form of an emphatic echo response "He is certainly here."
 Many other adverbs can also be used as sentence words in this way.